ComradDoge/DogeEU4/README.md

 - Shock Idea age mechanic fixed, enlightenment age now included.
 You can take it any time.
 - Fire Idea group, increased fire_damage = 0.05 to 0.1
 - Colonial Empire Idea Group mechanics regarding colonies getting modifiers is fixed.
+- Kemetism rebel type added for normal conversion
+- Added a Kemetism decision for Egyptian culture players to convert at start
+- Muslim Ideas are now Sunni Ideas, made for the sunnis only
+- Added Hussite, Ibadi and Shiite religious idea groups
+- Fixed the idea group religion changer and is now an on_action
+- Norse Ideas coast cb moved to the third slot from first slot
+- Forming Celtic Empire decision has been cleaned up and instead of provinces uses areas.
+- Knight starting position changed and some missions were tweaked
+- Dutch mission fixed regarding new amsterdam
+- Anglicanism dissolve_monasteries_aspect increased from 0.25 to 0.30